Sir-Poeksie/clmDashboard/README.md

 ---

-## Question 1: MySQL Database Use Case
+## MySQL Database Design Use Case:
 A community-led monitoring programme where data capturers conduct interviews with patients at health facilities to monitor youth-specific health services.

 ### Tables Included